Planning to visit some medieval walled cities in Spain? Have limited time? These 15 cities and towns can be visited on day trips from major cities.

 One thing to consider when planning a visit to Alhambra is that you need to book your entry tickets a few months in advance.
 If you miss out, consider booking a guided tour of Alhambra.

-Granada is a 3.5hr train ride from Madrid, so it’s best to stay at least 1 day in Granada.
+Granada is a 3.5hr train ride from Madrid, so it’s best to stay at least one day in Granada.
 It would be too long a day trip, and you would miss the best time for visiting Alhambra, which is the first thing in the morning.
+You could also rent a car in Granada and explore the wider region, including the Sierra Nevada mountains.

 What not to miss in Granada